 Authors should therefore conform closely to the instructions given below:

 Organization of Manuscripts

-Manuscripts should be typewritten on A4 paper, with a font Times New Roman of 11 pt, one side only, text in single column with 1.5 line spacing , leaving adequate margins on all sides to allow reviewers' remarks.
-Number the pages consecutively with the first page containing Title, Author's name and affiliation, Abstract, Keyword, Text, figures and Tables.
+Manuscripts should be typewritten on A4 paper, with a font Times New Roman of 11 pt, text in single column with 1.5 line spacing , leaving adequate margins on all sides to allow reviewers' remarks.
+Number the pages consecutively with the first page containing Title, Author's name and affiliation, Abstract, Keywords.
+The next pages includes the Text as well as figures and Tables.
 The text should be divided into sections such as: introduction, experimental (materials and methods), results and discussion, conclusion, references, symbols and abbreviations.
 Prepare your manuscripts in MS word 2003-2007.
 Please place the figures and Tables at the end of the manuscript and submit it as "The Main Manuscript" only in PDF format.
 In addition please send the figures separately during submitting the manuscript.

 Author’s Information: Please add author(s) information; the names, affiliations and addresses of all authors in a separate file as cover page.
 Please give full address, academic or professional e-mail address, telephone number and fax number for the corresponding author (asterisked).

 Title: Title of the paper should contain as many meaningful terms as possible but limited to about 10-15 words in Times New Roman 14.
 Please avoid the following expressions: "study on/of", "presentation" or "novel", "new", "first", investigation.

 Abstract: The abstract should summarize the whole paper, not the conclusion alone.
 Its length should not exceed 400 words, and to highlight the purpose, the methods used, the results obtained and the conclusions, with the results comprising at least 50% of the abstract.

 Keywords: Five key words, expressing the precise content of the manuscript to be provided below the abstract.